 Can we have a heart to heart?
 I know I was scared to make my own pasta for too long.
 If you're like me, I totally get it.
 But now, I'm no longer scared and I actually feel dumb that I was so scared for so long.
 With the help of my stand mixer and the KitchenAid pasta attachment, it made it much easier for me to get it done and make pasta so quickly.

-I texted this picture to my friend, Lindsay, and she said you’re obsessed now right?
-She knows me so well.
-Yes, I’m obsessed and I keep trying different flours.
-I can’t wait to share more with you what I’m making.
+I texted this picture to a friend and she said you're obsessed now right?
+Yes, I'm obsessed and I keep trying different flours.
+I can't wait to share more with you what I'm making.

 I made a quick two minute video on how easy it is to make homemade pasta with KitchenAid.
 If you like the video after watching it, do you mind giving it a thumbs up?
 I totally appreciate it!!